About Me

 Outside of my work, I enjoy rooting for Philadelphia sports teams (Go Birds!), hiking, reading spy novels, baking anything chocolate, going on walks with my Cavapoo, Beau, and spending time with my family.

-If you think we may be a good fit, I invite you to schedule a brief phone consultation.
+If you would like to explore working together, I invite you to schedule a brief phone consultation.

 Close-up of a small, fluffy brown puppy with blue eyes lying on green grass in a park or open field.